dhrubo55/personal-blog/content/posts/day-48-a-utility-class-for-zip-and-unzip-files-using-java-zip-api.md

 The [zip slip attack](https://www.infoq.com/news/2018/06/zip-slip/ "Zip Slip attack") is  an attack that adds entries to a zip file that will be unzipped, entries consisting relative file paths with one or more `/..` sections in the path the final path of the file could end up being outside the directory into which the ZipFile is requested unzipped to.
 Let's look at an example:

 Zip file to be unzipped to the directory `/apps/example/data/unzipped-file`.
 An entry in the Zip file has the relative path `../../../../etc/hosts` .
 The final path of that entry becomes: `/apps/example/data/unzipped-file/../../../../etc/hosts` which is equivalent of `/etc/hosts` .

+In the case of linux  based systems unzipping this file could potentially overwrite our hosts file,enabling the attacker to point e.g. www.facebook.com to an IP address of their own choice.
+The next time you try to access Facebook from that computer, it won't be the real Facebook you are accessing, but the attacker's spoofed version.
+Once you login, the attacker now has your username and password, and your Facebook account can be hacked.

+To avoid this a method `zipSlipProtect()` method is implemented which will check if the path of the zip entry is outside of the destination directory or not.